DogihubMain/hub_indexer_public/Readme.md

 For testing purpose, flush all redis databases (must be admin)

 #### pendingConfirmationNumber
-Number of pending blocks to confirm a transfer in a balance
+Number of pending blocks to confirm a transfer in a balance (default 16)

 #### cpuNumber
 Host CPU number for parallelism